Floodplain Development Permit Requirements

 Dumping in the streams, ponds, and the drainage system in Lincoln is strictly prohibited according to Section 24.38.060 of the Lincoln Municipal Code.
 Trash, leaves, dirt, and any liquid other than water are included under this section, and should under no circumstances be dumped in sewers, streams or lakes.
-Improper dumping can be harmful because all of the storm water drains and streams eventually run together into streams and lakes such as Holmes Lake.
+Improper dumping can be harmful because all of the storm water drains and streams eventually run together into lakes such as Holmes Lake.
 Any pollutants or other items dumped into the system will contaminate it and may plug up the storm sewer system which could result in flooding.
-This effect can be seen at Holmes Lake by looking at the water quality and amount of sediment that has collected in the lake.
+This effect can be seen at Holmes Lake by looking at the large amount of sediment which has adversely affected the water quality of the lake.
 On some of the inlets to the storms drains you will find an anti-dumping logo glued or stamped into the concrete.
 These serve as a reminder to protect our natural resources and to protect yourself from flooding due to drain blockage.
 If you have questions call the Health Department or the Public Works and Utilities Department.

 In 1968, Congress created the National Flood Insurance Program (NFIP) in response to the rising cost of taxpayer funded disaster relief for flood victims and the increasing amount of damage caused by floods.
 The NFIP makes Federally-backed flood insurance available in communities that agree to adopt and enforce floodplain management ordinances to reduce future flood damage.
 National Flood Insurance is available in more than 19,000 communities across the United States and its territories.
 The NFIP is managed by the Federal Emergency Management Agency Federal Insurance and Mitigation Administration and Mitigation Directorate.
 The Federal Insurance and Mitigation Administration manages the insurance component of the NFIP, and works closely with FEMA's Mitigation Directorate, which oversees the floodplain management and mapping components of the Program.
 The NFIP, through partnerships with communities, the insurance industry, and the lending industry, helps reduce flood damage by nearly $800 million a year.
 Further, buildings constructed in compliance with NFIP building standards suffer approximately 80 percent less damage annually than those not built in compliance.
 Moreover, every $3 paid in flood insurance claims saves $1 in disaster assistance payments.
 The NFIP is self-supporting for the average historical loss year, which means that operating expenses and flood insurance claims are not paid by the taxpayer, but through premiums collected for flood insurance policies.